-- Create a cluster in CKS
+- Create a cluster in CKS.

-- Create a Node pool
+- Create a Node Pool.

 - Interact with clusters and Pods using

-kubectl - Deploy and interact with an LLM using Open WebUI
+kubectl. - Deploy and interact with an LLM using Open WebUI.

 Before you begin

-Before completing the steps in this guide, confirm that you have the following:kubectlis installed on your machine.kubectlis the command-line tool for interacting with Kubernetes clusters.
+Llama-3.1-8B-Instructmodel at Hugging Face.
+Go to meta-llama/Llama-3.1-8B-Instruct and request access.
+Approval for restricted models can take a few hours or longer, so request access before you start the rest of this guide. kubectlinstalled on your machine.kubectlis the command-line tool for interacting with Kubernetes clusters.
 If needed, see the kubectl installation instructions.- Access to the CoreWeave Cloud Console.
 For more information, see Activate and sign in to your CoreWeave organization.

 - A Hugging Face access token.
 See the Hugging Face instructions at User access tokens.
 Be sure to copy and store the token in a secure location.
-You will need it later in this guide.
+You need it later in this guide.

 Create a CKS cluster and Node Pool